-Robins FC registration/membership form - every player must complete one of these each season to indicate your intention to play for Robins for the coming season
+Robins FC registration/membership form - request from team manager.
+NB every player must complete one of these each season to indicate your intention to play for Robins for the coming season.

 The FA's "Respect" initiative is all about increasing players' enjoyment of the game by actively promoting respect for match officials, opposing players, team-mates and coaches.
 It's an initiative we at Robins FC are fully behind, as we believe are all the teams in the N Wilts League, and it's something we try to instill in the players at all age levels.
 Please download and read the appropriate guidelines for players, parents etc below.

 The players are children